TO: Incoming Class

 2. COM REGISTRATION RULES

-- All UIC students including those in the COM register for courses through the campus registration system.
-The registration mechanism is UIC Web for Student.
+- All UIC students including those in the COM register for courses through the campus registration system, UIC Web for Student.

 - The COM requires that you register for all basic science courses and clinical rotations before they begin in contrast to the rest of the university that allows late registration.
 The COM supersede the larger university's rules in this case.
 The COM academic schedule often does not coincide with the campus academic calendar; each semester we will advise you on how to manage these differences.
 Each year, your immunizations must be in compliance in order for the COM Registrar's Office to process your registration.

 - Failure to comply with the registration requirement precludes receiving credit for courses, participating in further educational activities, sitting for COM examinations or external board examinations, registering in future terms, receiving financial aid funding.
 Failure to comply may result in dismissal.